popphp/docs/getting_started/events.rst

         }
     }

-The above example assumes that the application object is injected into the controller object and stored as a property.
-Also, it injects the controller object into the event listener in case the event called requires interaction with the controller or any of its properties.
-By default, the application object is injected into the events that are triggered from a Pop application object, but as demonstrated above, you can inject your own required parameters into an event call as well.
+The above example injects the controller object into the event listener in case the event called requires interaction with the controller or any of its properties.

 .. _services: ./services.html#syntax-parameters